 Covered Pergola Ideas

-Even though pergolas do not generally have a solid roofing structure, they may have coverings that can help protect against the elements.
+As we mentioned, even though pergolas do not generally have a solid roofing structure, they may have coverings that can help protect against the elements.
 The roofing grid of beams or rafters remains a strong design element even with covered pergola designs.
+Here are a few pergola ideas that incorporate covers.

 A glass-covered pergola adds a layer of protection against the elements but does not block sunlight from coming through the rafters.
 These glass-covered pergola designs often look modern and add a clean element to your outdoor room and living space.